Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understand Dog Hair and Growth Cycles

 Secondary hairs, also known as undercoat hairs, are soft, downy or fleecy hairs that help keep Fluffy warm during the winter months.
 Dogs with a double coat have both an outer coat and an undercoat, whereas dogs with a single coat have only a top coat and lack an undercoat.

 Your dog's coat goes through various stages of growth.
 The stage during which your dog is experiencing new hair growth is known as the anagen phase.
-During the catagen phase your dog's hair will stop growing once it has reached a certain length.
-The hair is resting, neither growing nor shedding during the telogen phase, and you certainly know your dog's hair is at the exogen phase when it falls out and you are considering weaving a warm blanket out of the discarded hair.
+During the catagen phase, your dog's hair will stop growing once it has reached a certain length.
+The hair is resting, neither growing nor shedding during the telogen phase, and you certainly know your dog's hair is at the exogen phase when it falls out, and you are considering weaving a warm blanket out of the discarded hair.
 Let's recap:

 - Anagen phase: new hair is growing

 - Catagen phase: hair stops growing once it reaches its maximum length